samjulien/blog/_posts/2018-07-03-keep-api-backward-compatibility-with-express-gateway.markdown

 In this article, you're going to explore the second approach.
 However, keep in mind that Hypermedia APIs are a good solution and that big companies have been employing such approach for ages.

-## Express Gateway to help
+## Express Gateway to the Help

 It turns out [Express Gateway][express-gateway] is a **perfect** candidate for such task.
-In this example, we're going to show how we can change the shape of a request's body coming into a service as well as modyfing the response body to keep the same interface exposed to the clients.
+In this example, you will learn two important things:

+- how you can change the shape of a request's body coming into a service;
+- and how you can modify the response body to keep the same interface exposed to the clients.
-### Set up our scenario

-Let's imagine a simple use case where keeping API Compatibility with the clients is important.
-In case you're interested and you want to try this out on your own, the source code of this example is [on Github](https://github.com/XVincentX/apigateway-playground/tree/gateway-request-response-modification)
+### Depicting the Problem

-Suppose you have a service, coded by your internal development team, exposing an API that's able to return a customer by its ID through a `GET` request:
+Imagine a simple use case where keeping an API compatibility with the clients is important (probably any note-worthy app needs this).
+Suppose you have a service, coded by your internal development team, that exposes an API able to return a customer by its ID on HTTP GET requests.
+The response would be similar to this:

-### `GET /customers`

 ```json
 {